A Novel Approach to Neutrino-Hydrogen Measurements: Discussion

 \subsection{Physics Measurements}

-The availability of high statistics samples of $\nu(\bar \nu)$-H CC interactions can represent a significant advancement for neutrino scattering physics, as well as for long-baseline oscillation experiments.
-In this section we outline some of the key physics measurements~\cite{Duyang:2019prb,Petti2018,ESGprop}.
+The availability of high-statistics samples of $\nu(\bar \nu)$-H CC interactions would be extremely relevant for neutrino scattering physics, as well as for long-baseline oscillation experiments.
+In this section we briefly outline some of the physics measurements~\cite{Petti:2022bzt,Petti:2019asx,Petti2018}.

-The limited knowledge of the (anti)neutrino flux has always been a bottleneck for accelerator based neutrino experiments.
-The exclusive $\nu_\mu p \to \mu^- p \pi^+$, $\bar \nu_\mu p \to \mu^+ p \pi^-$, and $\bar \nu_\mu p \to \mu^+ n$ processes on hydrogen with small energy transfer $\nu$ offer a measurement of relative fluxes as a function of energy with little hadronic uncertainties.
-To this end, the use of the samples described in Sec.~\ref{sec:stat} allows a determination of the $\nu_\mu$ and $\bar \nu_\mu$ relative flux to a precision better than 1\%~\cite{Duyang:2019prb}, not achievable with other techniques using nuclear targets.
-The measurement of the $\bar \nu_\mu p \to \mu^+ n$ QE interactions on H at small momentum transfer $Q$ also provides an absolute measurement of the $\bar \nu_\mu$ flux, since the corresponding cross-section in the limit $Q\to 0$ is a constant known to high accuracy from neutron $\beta$ decay~\cite{Duyang:2019prb}.
+The limited knowledge of the (anti)neutrino flux has always been a major limitation for accelerator-based neutrino experiments.
+The exclusive $\nu_\mu {\rm H} \to \mu^- p \pi^+$ and $\bar \nu_\mu {\rm H} \to \mu^+ n$ processes with small energy transfer $\nu$ offer an excellent tool to measure the relative (anti)neutrino flux as a function of energy with little hadronic uncertainties.
+The use of the samples described in Sec.~\ref{sec:stat} allows a determination of the $\nu_\mu$ and $\bar \nu_\mu$ relative flux to a precision better than 1\%~\cite{Duyang:2019prb} in conventional wide-band beams, which is not achievable with other known techniques using nuclear targets.
+The $\bar \nu_\mu {\rm H} \to \mu^+ n$ interactions at small momentum transfer $Q$ also provide an accurate measurement of the absolute $\bar \nu_\mu$ flux, since the corresponding cross-section in the limit $Q\to 0$ is known to high accuracy from neutron $\beta$ decay~\cite{Duyang:2019prb,Petti:2023abz}.

-A comparison of $\nu(\bar \nu)$-H CC interactions with the corresponding ones from nuclear targets within the same detector provides a direct measurement/constraint of nuclear effects, which typically result in a substantial smearing of the observed interactions.
+A comparison of $\nu(\bar \nu)$-H CC interactions with the corresponding ones from nuclear targets within the same detector provides a direct measurement of nuclear effects~\cite{Alvarez-Ruso:2017oui,Kulagin:2004ie,Kulagin:2007ju,Kulagin:2014vsa}, which typically introduce a substantial smearing of the observed interactions.
 This study can be performed with both inclusive CC events and with various exclusive topologies.
-Constraining the nuclear smearing from initial and final state interactions is required to reduce the uncertainties in the unfolding of data collected from heavy targets and to calibrate the reconstructed neutrino energy scale.
+Constraining the nuclear smearing from initial and final state interactions is required to reduce the systematic uncertainties in the unfolding of data collected from nuclear targets.
+To this end, the combined use of $\nu$-H and $\bar \nu$-H CC interactions provides a control sample free from nuclear effects to calibrate the neutrino energy scale in CC interactions~\cite{Petti:2022bzt}.